aminaatta110-source/AutoZyme./AutoZyme/README.md

 # 4. resample planted feature values from the cohort's own distributions
 python scripts/replant.py --cohort cohort/

+# 5. merge the per-chromosome cohorts, keeping one case per individual
+python scripts/merge_cohorts.py \
+    --inputs cohort_chr1 cohort_chr2 --out cohort/

-# 5. run the ablation
+# 6. run the ablation
 python scripts/run_ablation_real.py --cohort cohort/
 ```

-Step 4 is not optional.
-See below.
+Step 4 is not optional; see below.
+Step 5 matters because an individual with
+qualifying blocks on more than one chromosome yields a case per chromosome, and
+those cases share a genome.
+One case per individual is kept at random under a
+fixed seed.
+Seven individuals were affected here, reducing 50 chromosome-level
+cases to 43 independent ones.

-## Two failure modes worth knowing about
+## Three failure modes worth knowing about

 Both produced apparently excellent results and both are general hazards for
 anyone building a similar evaluation.